-Key audit matter How our audit addressed the key audit matter Revenue recognition Note 1(e)(i) and Note 5 For the year ended 30 June 2018, the Group recognised \$194,568 million in revenues from its contracts.
-Our procedures included, amongst others: The Group recognises revenues from contracts in accordance with AASB 111 Construction Contracts , which includes the use of the percentage-of-completion accounting method. obtaining an understanding of the revenue recognition policies applied and assess their compliance with AASB 111 Construction Contracts; testing the operating effectiveness of controls over the recording of revenues from contracts;
+Key audit matter

+How our audit addressed the key audit matter

+Revenue recognition Note 1(e)(i) and Note 5

+For the year ended 30 June 2018, the Group recognised \$194,568 million in revenues from its contracts.

+The Group recognises revenues from contracts in accordance with AASB 111 Construction Contracts, which includes the use of the percentage-of-completion accounting method.

-There is heightened risk around the application of percentageof-completion accounting as it requires management to estimate margins and contract progress which impact revenue . recoanised.
+There is heightened risk around the application of percentageof-completion accounting as it requires management to estimate margins and contract progress which impact revenue • recognised.